mayahiro/go-inertia/docs/validation-and-flash.md

 # Validation and Flash

-Inertia validation flows usually redirect back and flash validation errors instead of returning `422` JSON responses.
-On the next request, the client sees the validation errors in the `errors` prop.
+Inertia validation usually redirects back and flashes validation errors instead of returning `422` JSON responses.
+On the next request, the client reads those validation errors from the `errors` prop.

 ## FlashStore

-`go-inertia` provides the `FlashStore` interface but does not include a production session store.
+`go-inertia` provides the `FlashStore` interface.

 ```go
 type FlashStore interface {